math-zhenyizhang/math-zhenyizhang.github.io/_pages/about.md

 Biography
 ---
 I am Zhenyi, currently an undergraduate student in Mathematics and Applied Mathematics in Lanzhou University.
+And I'am expected to graduate in 2023.
 I have a great interest in applied mathematics.
 It is hoped that mathematical theory can provide some different research perspectives on real scientific problems.
 And that's what I want to pursue in the future.

 Grants
 ---